charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 Admittedly, this comparison isn't quite fair.
 The computer can't estimate how often Matthias will lose because he didn't have Bolt for <a class="card">Goblin Electromancer</a> or <a class="card">Karn Liberated</a>.
 It only cares about getting Titan on the table as fast as possible -- and to that end, <a class="card">Lightning Bolt</a> and <a class="card">Woodfall Primus</a> are blank cards.

 So let's run some apples-to-apples comparisons.
-Assuming it's safe to cut interactive cards, as Matthias does, how does <a class="card">Oath of Nissa</a> compare to a vanilla cantrip (like the cycling on <a class="card">Dissenter's Deliverance</a>)?
-How does it compare to <a class="card">Magmatic Insight</a>, <a class="card">Faithless Looting</a>, and <a class="card">Street Wraith</a>?
+Assuming it's safe to cut interactive cards, as Matthias does, how does <a class="card">Oath of Nissa</a> compare to other cantrips?

+a cycler like <a class="card">Dissenter's Deliverance</a>, or <a class="card">Magmatic Insight</a>, essentially a double-cycler?
+How does it compare to <a class="card">Street Wraith</a>

+?
 And -- since Oath usually finds a land anyway -- how does it compare to just running an extra 4 lands?
 The results follow:

 | Slots 57-60                                 | T3 Play | T3 Draw | T4 Play | T4 Draw |